Jtachan/enigma_cipher/docs/components.md

 Therefore, when "G" is pressed, the letter "A" is to be the outcome.

 This behavior is the one that the machine experiences to cipher a text, as the rotors will update their state when the finger is lifted from the key.

+## Package differences

+The installable package `enigma-cipher` bases its whole logic into mimicking how the original enigma machine worked.
+However, the package allows using that logic with a few differences (if desired):

+- **Number of rotors**: While the original enigma machine worked with three rotors. `enigma-cipher` allows setting up a machine with any number of rotors.
+- **Using digits**: The original machine could encode only letters.
+While that behaviour is still available in the package, it is possible to set the element to also cipher digits.